Mikasuki language: Hitchiti dialect

+History

 The Seminole and Miccosukee were made up of descendants of members of the Muscogee Confederacy, who had migrated to Florida under pressure from European-American encroachment.
 The Seminole formed by a process of ethnogenesis in the 18th century.
 American settlers began to enter Florida and came into conflict with the Seminole.
 The Seminole Wars of the 19th century greatly depleted the numbers of these tribes, especially the Second Seminole War.
 The United States forcibly removed many Seminole to Indian Territory (now Oklahoma).
 The Seminole and Miccosukee had gradually moved into the center of Florida and the Everglades, from where they resisted defeat even in the Third Seminole War.
 The US gave up efforts against them.

 In the 20th century, the Florida Seminole and Miccosukee split apart, with the former moving onto reservations.
 The Miccosukee lived in communities that were affected by the early 20th-century construction of the Tamiami Trail, which brought tourists into the Everglades.

 The Miccosukee achieved federal recognition as a tribe in 1962.
 Both tribes have speakers of Mikasuki today.

-As of 2002, the language is taught in the local school, Miccosukee Indian School, which has "an area devoted to 'Miccosukee Language Arts'".
+As of 2002, the language is taught in the local school, Miccosukee Indian School, which has "an area devoted to 'Miccosukee Language Arts.
 Circa 2005 the dominance of English language media was seen as a factor inhibiting Miccosukee.

 As of 2011, the University of Florida Department of Anthropology is home to the Elling Eide Endowed Professorship in Miccosukee Language and Culture, for Native American languages of the southeastern United States.

 Presentations in the language have been featured at the Florida Folk Festival.